symfony2admingenerator/GeneratorBundle/Resources/doc/customization/actions.md

 Used to set a confirm message.
 When set, the action will first use a javascript popup with your confirm message to ask for confirmation from the user.

+##### ConfirmModal

+`confirmModal` __type__: `string`

+Used to set an id of modal confirm dialog.
+Use when you want to use different id than default:
+* `confirmGenericModal`: Used for generic-actions
+* `confirmBatchModal`: Used for batch-actions
+* `confirmObjectModal`: Used for object-actions

+This is not needed unless you want to use a dialog with special field(s).
+For example action with a parameter.

 ##### Credentials